-Below, we’ll dive into restaurants that offer all you can eat sushi in Las Vegas, both near the Strip and Downtown.
+Below, I’ll dive into restaurants that offer all you can eat sushi in Las Vegas, both near the Strip and Downtown.
 For each AYCE offer, I’ll link out to the menu so you can easily compare and contrast your options.

 Before diving in, I want to point out some differences that exist between all you can eat sushi deals and traditional buffets in Vegas:

 - First, most restaurants charge the a la carte rate for leftovers.
 Order slowly, and only what you can handle to avoid a surprise bill at the end of the meal.

 - The majority also put you “on the clock”, usually stating you need to be wrapped up within 60-90 minutes.

 Note that the pricing referenced below can change frequently.
 I’ll do my best to keep things updated, but ensure you double-check the menu before making the trip.

 See Also: Hibachi restaurants in Las Vegas – Where to look.

 All You Can Eat Sushi On Fremont Street